 One day they’ll be behind the mixer and instead of trying to “fix” a bad sound via EQ, they’ll know to try changing the microphone location.

-First, if you are a new sound tech, please consider stage work as a crucial aspect of live audio production.
+I have two take-aways, First, if you’re a new sound tech, please consider stage work as a crucial aspect of live audio production.
 A great working relationship with the band, a solid foundational knowledge of signal flow and instrument mic’ing, along with a healthy dose of “what it’s like on the other side” will enable you to work your best behind the mixer and benefit everyone with what you do.